-How the Culture of Repression Keeps Us Down
+How the Culture of Repression Keeps Death A Secret

 I have often inadvertently pissed people off by speaking openly and honestly, violating the constraints and strictures of the majority culture of the USA, aka White Anglo Saxon Protestant decorum.